New Jersey Divorce Attorneys

 Nobody plans to need a divorce attorney.
 Going through a divorce can be as financially draining as emotionally taxing.
 When the end of a marriage is combined with the loss of child custody, an order to pay child support and alimony, and property loss, an individual is often left feeling rejected, angry, and unsure of the next chapter in life.

-The experienced team of divorce attorneys at Wilentz understand the sensitive nature of divorce proceedings and how much is at stake.
+The experienced team of divorce attorneys at Wilentz, Goldman & Spitzer, P.A. understand the sensitive nature of divorce proceedings and how much is at stake.
 Our lawyers are skilled at negotiating an amicable settlement, but ready for litigation when necessary.
-Understanding that every case is unique and must be approached individually, we are sensitive to the specific needs of our clients and work closely with them to resolve all issues concerning alimony, child custody, child support and equitable distribution of property during a divorce proceeding.
+Understanding that every case is unique and must be approached individually, we are sensitive to the specific needs of our clients and work closely with them to resolve all issues concerning alimony, child custody, child support, and equitable distribution of property during a divorce proceeding.

-Consistently recognized among the top divorce lawyers in New Jersey, we are immersed in the practice of divorce law and its real life implications and are devoted to protecting our clients’ interests during a divorce, while securing the best possible outcome for them.
+We are immersed in the practice of divorce law and its real-life implications and are devoted to protecting our clients’ interests during a divorce.

 Filing for Divorce in New Jersey